intel/tcf/doc/04-HOWTOs.rst

 Reconnect it to have the system read the new serial number / description.

+Notes:

-.. note:: if you have the unit you are re-flashing connected to a USB power switching hub (like a YKush), make sure to power it on and to power off any other device that has a 0x0403/6010 USB vendor ID / product ID code, which you can find with::
+ - if you have the unit you are re-flashing connected to a USB power switching hub (like a YKush), make sure to power it on and to power off any other device that has a 0x0403/6010 USB vendor ID / product ID code, which you can find with::